 The Facts About Termites

-Know the Enemy: The Basic Facts About Termites
+The Basic Facts About Termites

 Many people would prefer to spend as little time as possible thinking about bugs, particularly the varieties that like to make their way into our homes and businesses.
-The facts about termites are something that everyone should understand, though, to better know how to prepare yourself and when to call in help.
+The facts about termites are something that everyone should understand, though, to better know how to prepare yourself and when to call in for help.

 • Termites are more closely related to cockroaches than they are to ants.
-The most common types are known as the Coptotermes, Nasutitermes, the Schedorhinotermes, and the Mastotermes darwiniensis.
+The most common types are known as the Coptotermes, Nasutitermes, the Schedorhinotermes, and the Mastotermes Darwiniensis.

 • Colonies are divided into three castes: the workers, soldiers, and the alate or reproductive caste.
 This determines how each member of the colony lives and what jobs it performs.